-Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$5,100
+Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,350

-When you are in the Coverage Gap Stage, you receive some coverage for generic and brand drugs.
+When you are in the Coverage Gap Stage, you receive some coverage for generic drugs.

-For select Brand drugs in the Preferred Brand tier, your cost will not increase from Stage Two.
-See our drug Formulary (list of covered drugs) to determine which drugs are covered with these co-pays during Stage Three.
 The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
-For all other brand name drugs, you pay 25% of the negotiated price and a portion of the dispensing fee.
+For all brand name drugs, you pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.

-For drugs in the Select Care Drugs tier, you pay the same co-pay in the coverage gap as you did in Stage Two.
-See our drug Formulary (list of covered drugs) to determine which drugs are covered with this co-pay during Stage Three.
-For all other generic drugs, you pay no more than 37% of the cost and the plan pays the rest.
-The amount paid by the plan (63%) does not count toward your out-of-pocket costs.
+For drugs in the Select Care Drugs tier, you pay the same copay in the coverage gap as you did in Stage Two.
+See our drug Formulary (list of covered drugs) to determine which drugs are covered with this copay during Stage Three.
+For all other generic drugs, you pay no more than 25% of the cost and the plan pays the rest.
+The amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.

-You continue paying the discounted price for brand name drugs and no more than 37% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2019, that amount is \$5,100.
+You continue paying the discounted price for brand name drugs and no more than 25% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
+In 2020, that amount is \$6,350.

 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$5,100, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$6,350, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.